rgeshay/GeshayPortfolio/README.md

 I'm also just quite a visual learner, so I know what does and doesn't work for me personally.
 My love of art informas my expertise when evaluating visual content, but now I want to apply my skills towards data visuals creation while also finding and fixing what I'm not good at!
 We'll see how this goes :)

 # Portfolio
 My sweet sweet work will go in the following section.
-Enjoy B)
+Bon appétit.
 # Assignment 1

 # Assignment 2